 Podcast Domain Name

-I also wanted to claim the term “Mo’ Money Podcast,” so I bought that domain name through Hostgator to as the domain for podcast RSS feed another $15/year.
+I also wanted to claim the term “Mo’ Money Podcast,” so I bought that domain name through Hostgator as the domain for the podcast RSS feeds for another $15/year.

 $15/year through Hostgator.